 Cook for another 15 minutes, until all is nice and tender.
+Add the lime juice or two tablespoons of sour grapes (ghooreh).
 Let it sit for 10 minutes off the heat, with the lid on.
 This allows the stew to cool a little, flavours can be impaired by really hot food.

 We Love It!

 Jane and I can sit at our table in the Beach House, up in the clouds, and dream of exotic far off lands and ancient cultures…to the blue mosque of Isfahan and back before dessert…..traveling the world one plate at a time.
 This stew is that good!